• Skip to primary navigation

 This helps alpaca get lighter than sheep wool and warmer than cotton in cool and wet conditions.

-Llama fiber also similarly retains water to alpaca fiber but is still lower than other types of wool, which retain 16–30% of their weight in water.
+Llama fiber also similarly retains water to alpaca fiber, but is still lower than other types of wool, which retain 16–30% of their weight in water.

 In moisture-wicking, sheep wool wins as it can hold 30% of its dry weight in water.

-Hypoallergic and Comfortable
+Hypoallergenic and Comfortable

 As alpaca wool does not contain lanolin, a natural wax, so it is not prickly and becomes hypoallergenic.
 Lanolin preserves dust and other microscopic allergens that can cause skin irritations.